Benefit fraud - the cost and results

 During the same period:

-Sentences handed down by the courts included custodial sentences, suspended prison sentences, probation orders, community service orders and monetary fines.
+Sentences handed down by the courts can include custodial sentences, suspended prison sentences, probation orders, community service orders and monetary fines.
 A conviction results in a person having a criminal record.

 The cost of customer error